pantos-io/research-go-ethrelay/README.md

             ethashAddress: 0x123abc...

 These are the addresses that the client uses to interact with the Testimonium smart contracts.
 If you deployed the contracts manually, just add the entries.

+## Troubleshooting
+#### Dispute causes error: "VM Exception while processing transaction: revert"
+If disputing a certain block causes a generic revert exception, make sure you are running Ganache version >= 2.1.0.

 ## How to Contribute
 Testimonium is a research prototype.
 We welcome anyone to contribute.